MBA Master of Business Administration (International Management)Southwark Campus

 Teaching and learning

-On this MBA (IM) you will study the School of Business Framework for Post Graduate Courses core modules, that is:
+On this MBA (IM) you will study the LSBU Business School Framework for Post Graduate Courses core modules:

 - Creativity, Innovation and Enterprise